caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 Ask, *"When do you think is the best time to create an empathy map?*

 - Empathy maps are most useful at the empathize phase of the design process.
 We try to build empathy maps after initial user research (like user interviews) before defining a problem or creating product requirements.

-> :briefcase: **Employer Competitive Note:** As a UX/UI designer you will be expected to have samples of empathy maps in your portfolio as it is a highly recognizable UX deliverable.
-Add empathy mapping to your resume and LinkedIn skills profile.

 **How to Create an Empathy Map**